-At one time, Turner & Newall was the largest company making products with asbestos and mined the mineral.
+At one time, Turner & Newall was the largest asbestos company in the world and was the first to incorporate asbestos into textiles.
 Ultimately Turner & Newall was liable in thousands of cases of asbestos illness lawsuits.
 The company, then a subsidiary of Federal-Mogul, went into bankruptcy in 2001.

 The history of Turner & Newall dates back to 1871 when it was founded as a company called Turner Brothers in Rochdale in the United Kingdom.
 Founders Samuel, Robert, and John Turner were brothers, and they manufactured packaging made out of cotton cloth.

-In the early 1900s, the company began making asbestos cement in a newly opened factory.
-At the time, the asbestos cement sheet was one of its biggest products.
+- In the early 1900s, the company began making asbestos cement in a newly opened factory.
+At the time, the Trafford tile asbestos cement sheet was one of its biggest products.

-In 1998, Federal-Mogul, a large, Michigan-based company, bought Turner & Newell.
+- In 1998, Federal-Mogul, a large, Michigan-based company, bought Turner & Newall.
 Federal-Mogul took on liability for the decades of asbestos use that caused so many people to get sick.
 Overwhelmed by the cases and the costs, the company put Turner & Newall into bankruptcy.

 Turner & Newall never recovered and is now defunct.
 It also established an asbestos trust providing compensation for victims.